Steven Leath: Early life and education

 Leath was born in Providence, Rhode Island, moving to St. Paul, Minnesota at the age of two.
-Leath later moved again to central Pennsylvania, where he took up a number of sports, including hunting and fishing.
+He later moved again to central Pennsylvania, where he took up a number of sports, including hunting and fishing.

-He obtained his bachelor's degree from Penn State University in 1979, studying plant science.
-Two years later he received his M.S. in plant pathology from the University of Delaware, and a Ph.D. in plant pathology and phytopathology from the University of Illinois at Urbana-Champaign in 1984.
+Leath obtained his bachelor's degree from Pennsylvania State University in 1979, studying plant science.
+Two years later he received his M.S. in plant pathology from the University of Delaware, and a Ph.D. in plant pathology and phytopathology from the University of Illinois Urbana-Champaign in 1984.

 Career

-Prior to his position at Iowa State, Leath was vice president for research for the 16-campus University of North Carolina system.
+Prior to his position at Iowa State University, Leath was vice president for research for the 16-campus University of North Carolina system.

 In 2013, he established 'ISU 4 Promise.'
 This program commits Iowa State to pay the college tuition of disadvantaged students from local elementary schools.

 A notable event that occurred during Leath's tenure at Iowa State was his decision to permanently end Veishea after 2014.
 This was due to continued problems with violence that occurred during the festival, especially a series of violent disturbances that led to his suspending Veishea halfway through the festival in 2014.

 After five years at Iowa State, Leath was named the president of Auburn University in 2017.
 While he was praised for record enrollment and investment in campus infrastructure, he was also criticized for personal use of a university aircraft.

 During Leath's tenure, Auburn was designated an 'R1' institution by the Carnegie Classification of Institutions of Higher Education.
 The designation is reserved for doctoral universities with the highest levels of research activity.

 In 2018, Leath was appointed to the National Science Board.

-In June 2019, he resigned from Auburn, which paid him a $4.5 million severance.
+In June 2019, Leath resigned from Auburn, which paid him a $4.5 million severance.

 In 2021, he was named the executive director of the council to Advance Hunting and the Shooting Sports.
+Leath departed his role as executive director on July 1st of 2025.

 Personal life

 Leath and his wife have two sons, Eric and Scott.

-An Instrument-rated pilot, Leath damaged a Cirrus SR-22 in 2016 owned by Iowa State while landing in what he claimed were gusty conditions in Bloomington, IL.
-The ensuing controversy about the use of school property for personal travel, and the fact that the school paid for the damage, led to Leath publicly declaring that he would no longer fly state-owned aircraft.
+An Instrument-rated pilot, Leath damaged a Cirrus SR-22 in 2016 owned by Iowa State while landing in what he claimed were gusty conditions in Bloomington, Illinois The ensuing controversy about the use of school property for personal travel, and the fact that the school paid for the damage, led to Leath publicly declaring that he would no longer fly state-owned aircraft.